distantnative/kirby-csv-field/docs/field.md

       type: date
 ```

-If the column name/key from the CSV file cannot be used as key inside teh YAML file you can write instead:
+If the column name/key from the CSV file cannot be used as key inside the YAML file you can write instead:

 ```yml
 myCsvField: